Written by: Frank Iacono

 TCS: What does the short and long-term future look like for Kistie Duncan?

 KD: In both the short and long-term, I plan to continue being an active paranormal researcher.
 My mission is to help people who are living with a haunting or are in pain from the loss of a loved.
 I want to be able to give the living answers and the give the spirits a voice.

 View a sneak peek of my new venture entitled Paranormal X Roads:

 To stay connected, please join me on the following:

 About Frank Iacono

-Frank has a BA degree in English/Communications and Marketing from Cabrini College, and he received his Webmaster Certification from Penn State Great Valley.
+Frank earned a BA degree in English/Communications and Marketing from Cabrini College, and he also received a Webmaster Certification from Penn State Great Valley.